Welcome to KINASA! -Nagano-

 Walking distance 4.3km, requires 1.5– 2 hours)

-By car…Climbing up from the direction of Nagano City center, you will reach the “Kinasa” traffic light.
-Turn left there and go for a while, then you will find “Tabi-no-eki Kinasa”, the rest area where you can find rest rooms and restaurants and agricultural products direct sale shop.
-Kinasa Furusato Museum is just in front of there.
+By car…Ascending from the center of Nagano City, turn left at the Kinasa intersection.
+Continue straight for a while until you come upon the “Tabi-no-eki Kinasa” rest area, where you can find restrooms, restaurants and shops selling locally grown agricultural products.
+Kinasa Furusato Museum is right in front of the rest area.
 It is recommended to visit the museum first, then start walking.
-If you want short cut the tour, there is a free public parking lot 30 meters from the “Kinasa” traffic light, in the direction of Nagano City.
-Go for the narrow street diagonally in front of the post office.
+If you want to shorten the tour, there is a free public parking lot 30 meters from the Kinasa intersection, in the direction of Nagano City.
+Take the first left before the post office, which you will see on your right and the parking lot will be at the end of the narrow road.

 ↑Click here for the map